hywel/hywel.github.io/_posts/blog/2016-01-05-The-Next-Step.md

 categories: [jekyll, rstats]
 ---
 # Writing in Rstudio
-This blog post has been written in Rstudio and using the `rmd2md` function.
+This blog post has been rwitten in Rstudio and using the `rmd2md` function.
 When this is run it will convert any file (with the `*.rmd` extention) that is found in the `_rmd` folder to the markdown that can be parsed by Jekyll and served on github pages.

 be sure to include the header between three dashes: